What is an AMI Meter?

 Vehicle comparisons and special electric rates:

-For a detailed look at the costs associated with an electric vehicle as compared to vehicles using traditional fuels like gasoline or diesel, check out this link: electric car calculator.
+For a detailed look at the costs associated with an electric vehicle as compared to vehicles using traditional fuels like gasoline or diesel, check out this link: Vehicle Cost Calculator

 What is a smart appliance?